 CMIGS recommends investors go with 100-oz silver bars when investing in .999 fine silver bullion.
-However, IRA plan holders investing in silver should consider 1,000-oz bars when their accounts are large enough to do so.
+However, IRA plan holders with large accounts should consider 1,000-oz bars.

 Putting Silver (and Gold) in IRAs

 In 1997, Congress changed the laws so that silver investments were allowed in IRA plans.
 Although Silver Eagles also are allowed in IRAs, 1,000-oz and 100-oz bars are the better silver investments for IRAs because bullion bars sell at significantly lower premiums than do Silver Eagles, which means you get more metal for the money.

 Why Invest In Silver or Gold?

 Investors often ask, “Why should I invest in gold and silver?” and “Should I buy the physical metals or stocks?”
-For answers to these questions, read “Why should I buy gold and silver?”, which is found on the IRA page.
+For answers to these questions, read “Advantages of a Self-Administered Gold and Silver IRA”.